Colorado School of Public Health

-The Colorado School of Public Health is an accredited, collaborative school of public health representing three Colorado public educational and research institutions: the University of Colorado, Colorado State University and the University of Northern Colorado.
+The Colorado School of Public Health is an collaborative school of public health representing three Colorado public educational and research institutions: the University of Colorado, Colorado State University and the University of Northern Colorado.
 The school is accredited by the Council on Education for Public Health.
-The school operates on three university campuses: the University of Colorado Anschutz Medical Campus in Aurora, Colo., Colorado State University in Fort Collins, Colo. and the University of Northern Colorado in Greeley, Colo.
+The school operates on three university campuses: the University of Colorado Anschutz Medical Campus in Aurora, Colorado, Colorado State University in Fort Collins, Colorado, and the University of Northern Colorado in Greeley, Colorado.

 History

 The school officially opened on July 1, 2008, following decades of dedicated development.
 Planning for the school was initiated by a partnership of public health practitioners, academics, and business leaders.
 The partnership formed an official taskforce in 2002 in order to develop a strategic plan and seek the funding necessary to open a school of public health.
 The task force was successful and instrumental in the decision to open the school as a collaboration.
 In August 2007, each university president or chancellor signed a memorandum of agreement to open the school and the founding dean was appointed that December.
 Within months the school admitted its first class of students, setting the stage for growth future development.
 Among those developments, the school received full accreditation from the Council on Education for Public Health October 2010, and was reaccredited in September 2015.

 Today the school enrolls nearly 600 students, with over 200 full-time faculty across the three university campuses, and more than 2,600 alumni.
 Each day the school finds new and innovative ways to expand its work, build partnerships and achieve the goal of a healthier region and world.

 In 2018, the Colorado School of Public Health (ColoradoSPH) celebrated its 10th anniversary.